 “By 2030, 70% of Ireland’s electricity will come from renewable sources,” said Minister for Communications, Climate Action and Environment, Richard Bruton, TD.
 “Today that figure is at 30%.
 We must step up our ambition across the board.
 Projects led by the corporate sector will be a crucial part of our overall plan to deliver on this target.
 This announcement by Amazon is a landmark deal in Ireland, the first such corporate agreement in our country to provide unsubsidized renewable energy.”

-- ItalyOn-site solar panels are installed on the rooftops of four fulfillment centers across Italy.
-Depending on the specific project, time of year, and other factors, a rooftop solar system can generate as much as 80% of a single fulfillment facility’s annual energy needs.
+- ItalyOn-site solar panels are installed on the rooftops of twelve fulfillment centers across Italy.
+Depending on the specific project, time of year, and other factors, a rooftop solar system can generate as much as 80% of a single facility’s annual energy needs.

-- SwedenAmazon has committed to buying the energy from a new wind project in Bäckhammar, Sweden—a 91 MW wind farm that is expected to deliver clean energy by the end of 2020.
+- SwedenAmazon has committed to buying the energy from a 91 MW wind project in Bäckhammar, Sweden.
 A second project in Västernorrland, Sweden will deliver 122 MW from an onshore wind farm, expected to come online 2022.
 These projects will supply renewable energy to the grids powering AWS data centers that support Amazon and millions of AWS customers globally.

 “Sweden has long been known for ambitious renewable energy goals, and this new wind farm [in Bäckhammar] showcases both our country’s leadership and AWS’s commitment to renewable energy,” said Anders Ygeman, Sweden’s Minister for Energy and Digital Development.
 “This is a significant step in Sweden’s renewable energy production as we work toward our target of 100% renewable energy by 2040.”